mghebru/lab-4.2-Array-Manipulation/README.md

 **How did array methods like push() and filter() help you manipulate data in this activity?**

+These methods allowed quick and easy manipulation of the array without writing complex functions.

 **What challenges did you face when trying to filter and search for items in the array?**

+Challanges I faced were knowing how to target each input element for the filter and implementing cases such as invalid or double entries.

 **How would you modify this code to make it more efficient or user-friendly?**

+I would add styling to make it more aesthetic for the user.